Full-Time/Part-time Positions

 Location: National Mississippi River Museum & Aquarium

 Educators are primarily responsible for the presentation of engaging and inclusive educational programs.
 On-site and off-site programs highlight connections to the Mississippi River through history, conservation, and STEM topics, utilizing dynamic resources of the NMRMA campus to forge meaningful connections with all audiences.
-Programs may also require live ambassador animals, requiring a degree of comfort around animals.
+Some of these programs involve the use of live ambassador animals, requiring a degree of comfort around animals.
+In addition to regular interpretation on the floor, staff will assist with tours, youth camps, overnights, special events, birthday parties, school groups, outreach, and other areas.
+The specific assignments for each Educator on any given day will vary and are scheduled in advance whenever possible.

 The Dubuque County Historical Society and its properties, the National Mississippi River Museum & Aquarium and Mathias Ham Historic Site, are committed to embracing diversity, practicing equity, and ensuring accessibility and inclusion.
 We continually strive to achieve a welcoming environment in all our spaces, where our staff and community feel reflected and valued for their unique perspectives and backgrounds.
 DEAI values guide and impact all the decisions the museum makes, both internal and external.